kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ## Introduction
-My previous post, "[Fused Operations in Tensorflow](https://kaixih.github.io/fused-api/)", introduced the basics of fusion operations in deep learning by showing how to enable the grappler optimizer in Tensorflow to recognize the supported patterns and then fuse them together for better performance.
-In that post, I talked about the Conv-Bias-Relu pattern, one of the most common patterns we can find in CNN models.
-In this post, by constrast, I will dive deeper into its computational patterns and discuss why and how they can be fused.
+My previous post, "[Fused Operations in Tensorflow](https://kaixih.github.io/fused-api/)", introduced the basics of operation fusion in deep learning by showing how to enable the grappler optimizer in Tensorflow to recognize the supported patterns and then fuse them together for better performance.
+In that post, I briefly talked about the Conv-Bias-Relu pattern, which is a great fit for fusion.
+In this post, by constrast, I will dive deeper into the Conv-Bias-Relu computation pattern and discuss why and how it can be fused.

 ## Convolution Pattern
-Let's start from this following figure, which represents a simple convolution that takes in a 3x3 input and 2x2 weight and generates a 2x2 output.
+Let's start from the convolution shown in the following figure, which takes two parameters - a 3x3 input and a 2x2 weight - and outputs a 2x2 array.

 <p align=center> Fig 0.
 Convolution's Computational Pattern </p>
 ![Convolution Pattern](/assets/posts_images/conv_pattern.PNG)

-### Convolution Forward
+### Convolution Forward Pass
+The convolution forward pass computes a weighted sum of the current input element as well as its surrounding neighbors.
+The process can be much easier to understand with the equations shown as below that matches the above Fig.0.

 Convolution equations |
 --- |